This tour differs from our Inn to Inn Tour in that it is 6 nights with 2 accommodation bases.

-Day 1 (single and twin base itineraries) Arrive during the morning and settle into your Lake District hotel, where lunch is available (not included in tour price).
+Day 1 Arrive during the morning and settle into your Lakeland hotel, where lunch is available (not included in tour price).
 In the afternoon, take a “get acquainted” tour round the picturesque Lakeland village of Grasmere, which will be your home for the next three nights.
 This will include a visit to Grasmere Church, with its intricate wooden beams, the Grasmere Gingerbread shop and the corner of the graveyard where William Wordsworth and close family members are buried.
-Return to the hotel for the orientation meeting, followed by our Welcome Dinner.
-(D)
+Return to the hotel for the Welcome meeting at 5.00 p.m., followed by our Welcome Dinner.

-Day 2 (single and twin base itineraries) After breakfast we walk directly from the hotel to the resort town of Ambleside – an opportunity to pick up any last-minute items required for the tour.
-The challenging hike takes a higher level route via the summit of Loughrigg, a stunning viewpoint in fine weather for the Central Lake District.
-In the afternoon we drive back into Grasmere for a visit to Dove Cottage, the home of the romantic poet William Wordsworth for nine exciting years, and the Wordsworth Museum.
-Back at the hotel, over tea and biscuits, there will be a talk about Wordsworth, Ruskin and Beatrix Potter, three influential early conservationists.
-(B, L, D) 5 Miles with diffiicult option
+Day 2 After breakfast we walk directly from the hotel to Rydal village via a picturesque route with views to Grasmere and Rydal Water.
+The challenging hike takes a higher level route via the summit of Loughrigg, a stunning viewpoint in fine weather of the Central Lake District.
+We pass through Dora’s field, Rydal church and the grounds of Rydal Hall.
+After lunch we take the ancient Coffin route back to Grasmere for a visit to Dove Cottage, the home of the romantic poet William Wordsworth for nine exciting years, and the Wordsworth Museum.

-Day 6 (twin base accommodation itinerary) We drive to the top of Honister Pass, and visit the mine shop.
-The easier walk then follows the length of Borrowdale, descending gently via a delightfully scenic path to the Derwentwater lakeshore, from where the Keswick Launch service will take us back to Keswick.
-We may detour to the top of Castle Crag, a proud little peak with a Bronze Age fort, set amidst the rugged grandeur of the Borrowdale valley.
-The challenging hike climbs from the top of Honister Pass, over high moorland, to the summit of Green Gable, possibly continuing from there to the higher summit of Great Gable, the mountain symbol of the National Park.
+Day 6 We drive to the top of Honister Pass, and visit the mine shop.
+The easier walk then follows the length of Borrowdale, descending gently via a delightful scenic path directly to the hotel.
+If the group wishes, we may detour to the top of Castle Crag, a proud little peak with an Iron Age fort, set amidst the rugged grandeur of the Borrowdale valley.
+The challenging hike climbs from the top of Honister Pass, over high moorland, to the summit of Green Gable or to Haystacks with its association with Alfred Wainwright, the author of many Lake District guide books!
 Our Farewell Dinner rounds off a memorable week.
-(B, L, D) 6 Miles

 Day 7 Departure after breakfast.
 (B)